amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 You can explore the world's first multitasking 16-bit computer from 1985 with the addition of a more modern desktop from 1992.

-Amigas with the AGA chipset onwards (1992) is capable of using HD resolutions.
+Amiga, with the AGA chipset onwards (1992) is capable of using HD resolutions.
 The HD720 monitor driver is included, and will make it possible to run the Amiga Workbench at 1280×720 pixels.